khyateeatolia/61040-Portfolio/README.md

-# Template Portfolio
+# My Portfolio

 # About Me
-*My name is Khyatee Atolia.
+*Hello!
+My name is Khyatee Atolia.
 I'm a junior at Wellesley studying Mathematics and Computer Science, and it's nice to meet you!*

 Some fun facts about me:
 1. I love to write stories.